dmacguigan/PhenoDelimit/README.md

 In this analysis, we provide CLUMPP with two matrices.
 First, a matrix where each individual is assigned with probability 1.0 to a group based on the delimitation model.
-Second, a matrix of discriminant analysis individual assignment probabilities using groups defined by K-means clustering.
+Second, a matrix of individual assignment probabilities fron discriminant analysis using groups defined by K-means clustering.
 By comparing the two matrices with CLUMPP, we can determine which delimitation model is the best match to K-means clusters, indicative of real group differences in the data.

 You can use run_CLUMPP.sh in "PhenoDelimit/example/CLUMPP" to run CLUMPP on all files in a directory.